Skip to Main Content

 • Older pets that are unable to be medicated due to decreased organ function

 When performed by a trained veterinarian and the procedure is executed correctly, veterinary laser treatment should not cause your pet any discomfort.
-It is a pain-free and non-invasive process that pets may even find soothing.
+It is a pain-free and non-invasive process that many pets find soothing and relaxing.

 The only possible concern for this procedure is the laser beam coming into contact with the eyes of the pet or even humans in the room, as it can cause permanent damage to the retinas of humans and animals.
 Everyone in the room, including your pet, will wear protective goggles to prevent this from happening.

-Typically, a laser therapy session lasts 5 to 20 minutes, depending on the specific area we treat and the amount of energy we deliver through the laser.
+Typically, a laser therapy session lasts 5 to 20 minutes, depending on the specific area being treated and the amount of energy we deliver through the laser.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.